 - Extending pole to reach all the way up to the roof from the ground

-- Water purifier and pump, which takes in rainwater or a connection to an outside tap and filters it and removes all the minerals and gives out ‘pure’ water.
+- Water purifier and pump.
+The pump can take in rainwater or connect to an outside tap.
+It filters and removes all the minerals and gives out ‘pure’ water.

 You need the following:

-- An extendable pole (with water tube inside) – Check how tall the top of the solar panels are and buy the appropriate pole and a solar Brush – that fits on the end of the pole and has attachments for the water tube (around £115)
+- An extendable pole (with water tube inside).
+Check how tall the top of the solar panels are.
+Buy the appropriate pole and a solar brush.
+Make sure the brush fits the end of the pole and has attachments for the water tube.
+(Around £115)

-- A Water Pump – I bought a submersible pump (this one here) so I can use it for this or to pump water from a water butt (around £60).
+- A Water Pump. *I bought a submersible pump.
+I can use it for this or to pump water from a water butt (around £60).

-- Water – and this is my best find so far, instead of spending lots of money on a filter and then have to spend money on the filter material etc you can go down to your local tropical fish shop and they can give you a barrel of 25l for less than £5.
+- Pure water.
+This is my best find so far.
+Instead of spending lots of money on a water filter go down to your local tropical fish shop.
+They can give you a barrel of 25L for less than £5.

 - Make sure all the power is off on the panels and inverters before cleaning the panels.

-- Do it in the evening after the sun has gone from the panels (so they aren’t hot) but its still light enough to see.
+- Do it in the evening after the sun has gone down.
+So the panels aren’t hot, but its still light enough to see.